Inclusive Event Planning

 Accommodations and Services

-Under Title III of the ADA, a public accommodation must provide auxiliary aids and services to disabled people if necessary for the disabled person to use the entity's goods or services.
-However, the auxiliary aids and services would not be required if they would "fundamentally alter" the nature of the goods or services, or if they would result in an undue burden.
+Under Title III of the ADA, places of public accommodation must provide auxiliary aids and services to individuals with disabilities if necessary to use the entity's goods or services.
+However, auxiliary aids and services would not be required if they would "fundamentally alter" the nature of the goods or services or if they would result in an undue burden.

 Examples of auxiliary aids and services which may be required include: